riyuzenn/microphone/README.md

 # TODO
-- Adding settings tab.
+- Add settings tab.
-- Fixed bugs.
+- Fix bugs if there is.
+Issues are open.
-- Cleared output (sometimes laggy or delay).
+- Clear output (sometimes laggy or delay).